bquast/bquast.github.io/_posts/2022-06-24-attention-on-CRAN.md

 library(attention)
 ```

 The package contains two `HTML` vignettes: `simple_attention` and `complete_attention`.
-Both packages implement the `attention` algorithm identically.
+Both vignettes implement the `attention` algorithm identically.
 However, `simple_attention` uses a number of helper functions included in the `attention` package, in order to present the algorithm in an accessible form.
 The `complete_attention` vignette does not use any helper functions, and simply uses `base` `R` functions.

 The suggested way to work through this is to start with `simple_attention`, which you can load using: